-- A hearing care professional should advise a prospective sound generator user to consult promptly with a licensed physician (preferably an ear specialist) before getting a sound generator, if the hearing care professional determines through inquiry, actual observation, or review of any other available information concerning the prospective user that the prospective user has any of the following conditions: - 1.
-Visible congenital or traumatic deformity of the ear. - 2.
-History of active drainage from the ear within the previous 90 days. - 3.
-History of sudden or rapidly progressive hearing loss within the previous 90 days. - 4.
-Acute or chronic dizziness. - 5.
-Unilateral hearing loss of sudden or recent onset within the previous 90 days. - 6.
-Audiometric air-bone gap equal to or greater than 15 dB at 500 Hertz (Hz), 1000 Hz, and 2000 Hz. - 7.
-Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. - 8.
-Pain or discomfort in the ear.
+A hearing care professional should advise a prospective sound generator user to consult promptly with a licensed physician (preferably an ear specialist) before getting a sound generator if the hearing care professional determines through inquiry, actual observation, or review of any other available information concerning the prospective user that the prospective user has any of the following conditions:

+- 1. Visible congenital or traumatic deformity of the ear. - History of active drainage from the ear within the previous 90 days. - History of sudden or rapidly progressive hearing loss within the previous 90 days. - Acute or chronic dizziness - Unilateral hearing loss of sudden or recent onset within the previous 90 days. - Audiometric air-bone gap equal to or greater than 15 dB at 500 Hertz (Hz), 1000 Hz, and 2000 Hz. - Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. - 8 Pain or discomfort in the ear

-The maximum output of the sound generator falls into the range that can cause hearing loss according to OSHA regulations.
+CAUTION: The maximum output of the sound generator falls into the range that can cause hearing loss according to OSHA regulations.
 In accordance with NIOSH recommendations, the user should not use the sound generator for more than eight (8) hours a day when this is set to a level of 85 dB SPL or above.
 When the sound generator is set to levels of 90 dB SPL or above the user should not use the sound generator for more than two (2) hours per day.
-In no case should the sound generator be worn at uncomfortable levels.
+In no case should the sound generator be worn at uncomfortable levels

-A Tinnitus Sound Generator precautions
+Tinnitus Sound Generator precautions

-- 1. Should the user develop any side effects from using the sound generator, such as dizziness, nausea, headaches, perceived decrease in auditory function or increase in tinnitus perception, the user should discontinue use of the sound generator and seek medical evaluation. - 2.
-Discontinue use of the sound generator and consult promptly with a licensed physician if you experience one of the following conditions: - a.
+- Should the user develop any side effects from using the sound generator, such as dizziness, nausea, headaches, perceived decrease in auditory function or increase in tinnitus perception, the user should discontinue use of the sound generator and seek medical evaluation. - Discontinue use of the sound generator and consult promptly with a licensed physician if you experience one of the following conditions: - a.
 Visible congenital or traumatic deformity of the ear. - b.
 History of active drainage from the ear within the previous 90 days. - c.
-History of sudden or rapidly progressive hearing loss within the previous 90 days. - d.
-Acute or chronic dizziness. - e.
+History of sudden or rapidly progressive hearing loss within the previous 90 days. - d Acute or chronic dizziness

+- e.
 Unilateral hearing loss of sudden or recent onset within the previous 90 days. - f.
 Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. - g.
-Pain or discomfort in the ear. - 3.
-Discontinue use of the sound generator and consult promptly with your hearing care professional, if you experience changes in the tinnitus perception, discomfort or interrupted speech perception, while using the Tinnitus Sound Generator. - 4.
-The volume control is a feature in the TSG module used for adjusting the sound generator output level.
-To prevent unintended usage by paediatric or physically or mentally disabled users, the volume control must be configured to only provide a decrease of the sound generator output level.

-- 5. Children and physically or mentally disabled users will require guardian supervision while wearing the TSG hearing aid. - 6.
-Adjustment of the Tinnitus Sound Generator settings, using a smartphone app, should only be performed by the parent or legal guardian in cases where the user is minor.
+Pain or discomfort in the ear. - Discontinue use of the sound generator and consult promptly with your hearing care professional, if vou experience changes in the tinnitus perception, discomfort or interrupted speech perception, while using the Tinnitus Sound Generator. - The volume control is a feature in the TSG module used for adjusting the sound generator output level.
+To prevent unintended usage by pediatric or physically or mentally disabled users, the volume control must be configured to only provide a decrease of the sound generator output level. - 5.
+Children and physically or mentally disabled users will require guardian supervision while wearing the TSG hearing aid. - Adjustment of the Tinnitus Sound Generator settings, using a smartphone app, should only be performed by the parent or legal guardian in cases where the user is minor.
+Use of the ReSound Assist for remote settings of the tinnitus sound generator, should only be performed by the parent or legal guardian in cases where the user is minor.

-Innitus Sound Generator warning to hearing care professionals
+Tinnitus Sound Generator warning to hearing care professionals